robni7/LoginWallChanger/README.md

 Version 1.3, by robni7.
 See code.txt for the source AppleScript code.

 <b>How to use:</b>
-Dowload the files by using the green download button -> Dowload ZIP or find the newest package in the right sidebar.
+Dowload the files by using the green download button -> Download ZIP or find the newest package in the right sidebar.
 After you have unpacked the ZIP, launch CatalinaLoginWallChanger.app.
 You may have to control-click and choose "open" to open the applet.

 ![Alt text](/../screenshots/LW.png?raw=true "Screen shot")